Alec Douglas-Home: Eden government: 1955–1957

-Macmillan's government
+Macmillan's government: 1957–1960

 Eden resigned in January 1957.
 In 1955 he had been the obvious successor to Churchill, but this time there was no clear heir apparent.
 Leaders of the Conservative party were not elected by ballot of MPs or party members, but emerged after informal soundings within the party, known as "the customary processes of consultation".
 The chief whip, Edward Heath, canvassed the views of backbench Conservative MPs, and two senior Conservative peers, the Lord President of the Council, Lord Salisbury, and the Lord Chancellor, Lord Kilmuir, saw members of the cabinet individually to ascertain their preferences.
 Only one cabinet colleague supported Butler; the rest, including Home, opted for Macmillan.
 Churchill, whom the Queen consulted, did the same.
-Macmillan was appointed Prime Minister on 10 January 1957.
+Macmillan was appointed prime minister on 10 January 1957.

-In the new administration Home remained at the Commonwealth Relations Office.
+In the new government Home remained at the Commonwealth Relations Office.
 Much of his time was spent on matters relating to Africa, where the futures of Bechuanaland and the Central African Federation needed to be agreed.
 Among other matters in which he was involved were the dispute between India and Pakistan over Kashmir, assisted emigration from Britain to Australia, and relations with Archbishop Makarios of Cyprus.
 The last unexpectedly led to an enhanced cabinet role for Home.
 Makarios, leader of the militant anti-British and pro-Greek movement, was detained in exile in the Seychelles.
 Macmillan, with the agreement of Home and most of the cabinet, decided that this imprisonment was doing more harm than good to Britain's position in Cyprus, and ordered Makarios's release.
 Lord Salisbury strongly dissented from the decision and resigned from the cabinet in March 1957.
 Macmillan added Salisbury's responsibilities to Home's existing duties, making him Lord President of the Council and Leader of the House of Lords.
 The first of these posts was largely honorific, but the leadership of the Lords put Home in charge of getting the government's business through the upper house, and brought him nearer to the centre of power.
 In Hurd's phrase, "By the imperceptible process characteristic of British politics he found himself month by month, without any particular manoeuvre on his part, becoming an indispensable figure in the government."